 - obtain good peripheral IV access

-- administer broad-spectrum IV antibiotics 1-4 hours prior to the procedure, if needed.
-Septic patients are often already on parenteral antibiotics.
+- administer broad-spectrum IV antibiotics 1-4 hours prior to the procedure, if needed; septic patients are often already on parenteral antibiotics

 The procedure is performed with the patient in prone, prone oblique or lateral position, depending on clinical circumstances and patient comfort.
 Regular monitoring of the vital signs by a suitably trained staff member is recommended during the procedure.
 Clean skin with antiseptic solution and drape to maintain sterility for the procedure.

-- ultrasound machine
+- ultrasound machine or fluoroscopy

-- local anaesthesia typically with 1% lidocaine
+- local anaesthesia with 1% or 2% lidocaine

-- 18 gauge puncture needle, an alternative would be to use micropuncture set with a 21 or 22 gauge needle.
+- 18 gauge puncture needle, an alternative would be to use micropuncture set with a 21 or 22 gauge needle

 - water-soluble contrast media